Someone watching?

 Food for the Soul

-If this story resonates with you, you are not alone.
+You are not alone.
 And, you too can heal.
 Find your food for your soul.
 Practice listening to your thoughts and feelings.
 Learn to trust your instincts again.
-If you think you are a victim of gaslighting, StrongHearts can help.
+If you think you are a victim of gaslighting, StrongHearts can help you navigate through domestic and sexual violence.
+We are here for you.

-Diane Pavlat (Ojibwe - Anishinaabekwe) is a member of the Sault Ste.
+Diane Pavlat (Ojibwe - Anishinaabekwe) is a citizen of the Sault Ste.
 Marie Tribe of Chippewa Indians.

 Male profile Male profile